dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 :::moniker range=">= aspnetcore-5.0 < aspnetcore-6.0"

-Blazor apps are built using *Razor components*.
+Blazor apps are built using *Blazor components*.
 A component is a self-contained portion of user interface (UI) with processing logic to enable dynamic behavior.
 Components can be nested, reused, shared among projects, and [used in MVC and Razor Pages apps](xref:blazor/components/prerendering-and-integration).

 ## Component classes